Help Build a Resilient Food System

 Food Action Plan 2.0

 Since 2016, numerous external shocks and political and social movements have illuminated gaps in our regional food system – and the Food Action Plan.
 In response, SBCFAN is developing Food Action Plan 2.0 to incorporate diversity, equity, inclusion, and justice into the activation of Plan goals.
-Our current and emerging work to address these gaps is BIPOC-informed and stewarded and includes: launching working groups in the areas of food sovereignty, nutrition, health, and education; sharing resources equitably; and providing accessible pathways for advocacy.
+Our current and emerging work to address these gaps is BIPOC-informed and stewarded and includes: directly informing and benefitting from food system project development; sharing resources equitably; providing accessible pathways for self-advocacy.

 The Plan In Action